Guscosta88/GusCosta_T1A3/README.md

 #### **What problem does it solve?**

-- It allows the user to aquire knowledge about the different types of wine and the foods that goes with it.
+- It allows the user to acquire knowledge about the different types of wine and the foods that goes with it.

 #### **what is the main goal?**